lorin/paxos-poec/README.md

 This repo models the Paxos algorithm using Sebastian Burckhardt's approach for modeling eventually consistent data types.
 This approach is documented in his excellent (and free!) book [Principles of Eventual Consistency][PoEC], which I'll refer to here as PoEC.

-I've implemented the model in [Alloy], which is a great fit for the [PoEC] approach since they are both graph-based.
+I've implemented the model in [Alloy], which is a great fit for the [PoEC] approach since they both rely heavily on modeling with graphs.

 The model implemented here is based on the description of the algorithm in Lamport's [Paxos Made Simple][PMS] paper.

 ## Specifying behavior as a replicated data type